detmanski/Overview_Canada_Analysis/README.md

 * Highest participation in cultural activities - Halifax
 * Highest median income - Ottawa

 This information can be highly relevant to anyone moving to Canada or relocating to a different city within Canada and who has similar considerations in mind.
-This data can help individuals know what to expect from each of the 15 cities
+This data can help individuals know what to expect from each of the 15 cities.

 The small sample size of 15 cities is one of the limitations of this project.
-There were certain other factors that weren’t incorporated into the analysis since the scope of this project was such for example health services, demographics, taxes, education availability, ease of transportation etc.
+There were certain other factors that weren’t incorporated into the analysis since the scope of this project was such for example health services, demographics, taxes, education availability, ease of transportation etc and can be considered for future projects.
+Yearly weather data can also be examined as opposed to single-day weather information.

 Resources: